fmrtl73/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/2-pair-clusters.md

   storageStatus: ""
 ```

-Make the following changes in the `options` section of your `ClusterPair`:

-* This example uses a single storage fabric.
-Thus, you must delete the `<insert_storage_options_here>: ""` line.
-* By default, every seventh migration is a full migration.
-To make every migration incremental, specify `mode: DisasterRecovery` as follows:

-      ```
-      options:
-         mode: DisasterRecovery
-      ```

-Once you've made the changes, save the resulting spec to a file named `clusterpair.yaml`.
+Save the resulting spec to a file named `clusterpair.yaml`.

 {{<info>}}
 **NOTE:**